 Guardian Druid, Bear Form

-With Mists of Pandaria the fourth Druid spec is the Guardian, the tank form.
 Like most tanks Guardian is fine for leveling, with slightly different tactics.
 While the cats will go from opponent to opponent and destroy them, one by one, you’ll round them all up and burn the whole group down at once.
 Probably without taking a scratch, certainly nothing that you won’t be able to heal.

 Stacking up as much damage gear, and good gear in general, is key to being viable as Balance.
 Balance is also good support for a group of players leveling together, giving you the ability to deal out the damage and remain in reserve for heals when needed.